nawabahmadreshi/documentation/recipes/branch_universal_links.md

 - that you have the right team selected
 - your Bundle Identifier of your Xcode project matches the one used to register the App Identifier

+Also, please make sure that depending on how you add Entitlements to your project, you make sure that your app is listed as a Target for the Entitlements.
+See [this Stackoverflow answer](http://stackoverflow.com/a/33304998) for more information.

 ### Step 2: Add in your Branch link domains

 In the `Domains` section, add the appropriate domain tags for `bnc.lt` as well as your `white label domain` if you use one.
 You must prefix it with `applinks:`.